decrypto-org/rupture/etc/spec/ARCHITECTURE.md

 ### `/victim`

-HTTP POST endpoint.
+HTTP POST and GET endpoint.

-Creates a new victim.
+On a POST request, it creates a new victim.

 Arguments: